fedhere/PUI2016_solutions/HW2_fb55/README.md

 - the plots for each dataframe, with usual rules for plotting applying: visible and readable axes, title, legend, caption.

 # Extra Credit Assignment : work with dates/

-7. Repeat the steps above 1-6 with a CSV file that contains _a date/time column and a numerical value_.
+Repeat the steps above 1-7 with a CSV file that contains _a date/time column and a numerical value_.
 Plot the numerical value against the date/time (hint: make sure your tick labels are readable. you can use they keyword rot in the df.plot() method, as for example df.plot(....., rot=90) to rotate the tick labels by 90 degrees.

-# Extra Credit Assignment : work with dates/

 ### GRADING: